-Method statements from the contractor will be required for specific sensitive actions on request of the authorities, Dawid Kruiper Local Municipality or the ECO.
-A method statement forms the base line information on which sensitive area work takes place and is a "live document" in that modifications are negotiated between the Contractor and ECO/ Dawid Kruiper Local Municipality as circumstances unfold.
+Method statements from the contractor will be required for specific sensitive actions upon request from the relevant authorities, Applicant or the ECO.
+A method statement forms the base line information on which sensitive area work takes place and is a "live document" in that modifications are negotiated between the Contractor and ECO/ Applican as circumstances unfold.
 All method statements will form part of the EMPr documentation and are subject to all terms and conditions contained within the EMPr main document.